Vihanga97/vihanga97.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hello there!
 I am a lecturer on contract at the Department of Computer Science and Engineering, University of Moratuwa.
-I obtained my Bachelor's degree from the same department and I'm currently seeking to pursue a PhD.
+I obtained my Bachelor's degree from the same department and I'm starting my PhD in Computer Science at Michigan State University in Fall 2024.

 My research interests include natural language processing, data science, deep learning, and sentiment analysis.